lilaclila/Rebalatro/README.md

 - Changed Satellite - now starts at $2 a round, still scaling by +$1 for every unique planet card used this run

+UPCOMING CHANGES:
+- Wraith halves your money instead of setting to $0
+- Dagger scales equal to 1.5x sell value as mult, rather than 2x

 KNOWN BUGS:
 - Big Blind and Boss Blind displayed $ Reward is incorrect at Red Stake+ in the Blind Select or Run Info -> Blinds screen
 - Initial hands and discards are incorrect at Blue Stake+